geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 Yeah, I mean, it's not obvious.
 I don't have an obvious solution either.
 I think..
-What we can try now is we can just ref count the tensors to know if a UOP is referenced by a tensor.
+What we can try now is we can just ref count the tensors to know if a UOp is referenced by a tensor.
-And if a UOP is not referenced by a tensor, at the end of the schedule run, we should free all of the ones that have the buffers.
+And if a UOp is not referenced by a tensor, at the end of the schedule run, we should free all of the ones that have the buffers.
-The buffers of the UOP with ref count zero.
+The buffers of the UOp with ref count zero.
-So the graph, the UOPs itself, might live forever, but the buffers won't.
+So the graph, the UOps itself, might live forever, but the buffers won't.
 And it's the buffers that are OOM-ing, not the graph.

 **Qazalin** [00:01:36]